Lawmakers facing off with GameStop saga’s key players | WTOP

 “I did not solicit anyone to buy or sell the stock for my own profit,” Gill says.
 “I had no information about GameStop except what was public.”

-Tenev is certain to be asked whether Robinhood’s abrupt freeze on individual users buying GameStop shares was done at the behest of Wall Street titan Citadel — its biggest trading partner — or other major firms.

-Citadel says it “has not instructed or otherwise caused any brokerage firm to stop, suspend or limit trading or otherwise refuse to do business.”
+Also expected to testify is Ken Griffin, the CEO of Citadel, one of the biggest hedge funds.

-—Ken Griffin, Citadel CEO.
-One of the wealthiest hedge fund managers in an industry full of multi-billionaires.
-Hedge funds, which cater to the uber-rich, command trillions in assets and are known by their penchant for risk and prolific use of short-selling.
-Griffin is politically plugged in and has been a heavy donor to Republican politicians.
+Hedge funds, which cater to the uber-rich, command trillions in assets are are known by their penchant for risk and prolific use of short-selling.
+Griffin is politically influential and has been a heavy donor to Republican politicians.

-Chicago-based Citadel is one of the biggest hedge funds, and its separate securities-dealing business handles an estimated 25% of all U.S. stock trading.
-Citadel stepped in with a few other funds to rescue Melvin Capital Management after it sustained billions in losses on its GameStop bets.
-Gabriel Plotkin, Melvin Capital’s founder and chief investment officer, will also appear at the hearing.
+Chicago-based Citadel stepped in with a few other funds to rescue Melvin Capital Management after it sustained billions in losses on its GameStop bets.
+Gabriel Plotkin, Melvin Capital’s founder and chief investment officer, also is scheduled to appear for the hearing.

-—Gill, AKA Roaring Kitty.
-The most visible protagonist and GameStop booster on the WallStreetBets subreddit with his R-rated energy, bright red headband and colorful T-shirts.
-The 34-year-old operating out of the basement of his home in a Boston suburb drew legions of investors into his orbit as they joined his livestream chats on YouTube.

-—Steve Huffman, Reddit CEO and co-founder.
-A major force in social media, Reddit claims some 430 million “Redditors” worldwide.
-Its WallStreetBets forum is at the center of the GameStop drama.
+Steve Huffman, the CEO and co-founder of Reddit, says that its WallStreetBets forum at the heart of the GameStop drama “is first and foremost a real community.”

-WallStreetBets “is first and foremost a real community,” Huffman says in his written testimony.
-“We saw the power of community in general and of this community in particular when the traders of WallStreetBets banded together at first to seize an investment opportunity not usually accessible to retail investors, but later more broadly to defend all retail investors against the criticism of the financial establishment.”
+“We saw the power of community in general and of this community in particular when the traders of WallStreetBets banded together at first to seize an investment opportunity not usually accessible to retail investors, but later more broadly to defend all retail investors against the criticism of the financial establishment,” Huffman said in written testimony.

 As the frenzy escalated, the acting head of the Securities and Exchange Commission said the agency is examining the trading restrictions imposed by Robinhood and other online brokerages as well as possible stock manipulation, and the role that short-selling may have played in GameStop’s extreme price swings.